joonaleppalahti/h10/README.md

-Vhosts can be declared in site.pp, requires manual restart
+Vhosts can be declared in site.pp